Measuring wellbeing and engagement at work

 Really just because engagement is an excellent proxy for wellbeing at work, and the higher the levels of engagement, the higher levels of wellbeing of employees.

-And of course, they contribute better to the organization’s success.
+And of course, they contribute better to the organisation’s success.

 Click on the link below to join us for the rest of the series.